oscar-99/ml-tweezers/plan.md

         - T matrix method

 ## Features
-- Forces or forces and positons? (other variables?)
+- Forces or forces and positions? (other variables?)
   - Position sampling is far lower frequency: probably not useful in final model.
   - Just forces will need time series structure.
 Probably a novel move.
   - Which forces (radial, axial etc.)